Oral Cancer Screening

 What is Oral Cancer and who does it affect?

-Oral cancers are often found on the tongue, gums, and other areas of the mouth.
+Oral cancers are often found on the tongue, gums, lips, and other areas.
 Oropharyngeal cancer occurs in the oropharynx, the area of the throat directly behind the mouth.

 Risk factors of oral cancer include, but are not limited to the following: